 4. They get it done.
 Try and stop a preschooler from building a rocket out of frying pans, we dare you.

 5. They make friends faster than Super Glue sets.
 “Hi.
 My name is your next best friend.
 Let’s be princesses.”
 Easy.
-And every other kid in the world (that isn’t a relative) is a friend.

 6. They get over it.
 So maybe the battle is loud and the protest is intense, but when they’re over it, they’re over it.
-No, the shoe didn’t go on right…oh, Go-Go Squeeze?
+No, the shoe didn’t go on right … oh, Go-Go Squeeze?
 Yes!

 7. They accept you as you are.
 You’ll never hear them compare you to someone else’s mommy or daddy.
-(Not yet.)
 In their view, all moms let their kids jump on hotel beds but not eat cookies after 9 p.m.
 It’s just the way you are, mustache hair and all.

 8. They have epic memory retention and can help you find missing things.
 Maybe it’s because they are lower to the ground, maybe it’s because they hid the missing item.
-Either way, when you want to find something ask your preschooler.
+Either way, when you want to find something, ask your preschooler.
 At least they’ll be occupied trying to help you!

 10. They cry.
 When they’re sad, they cry.
 They don’t bottle it up.
 They don’t hit the freezer and wipe out a carton of Ben and Jerry’s.
 They cry.
 And they talk about it.
 Sometimes they talk about it while crying.

 11. They want to be with you.
-Really, how cool is it that their numero uno desire isn’t the thing on the infomercial.
+Really, how cool is it that their numero uno desire isn’t the thing on the infomercial?
 It isn’t a better car or a bigger house.
 Preschoolers just want to hang.
 With you.
 Because they’re awesome.

 12. They are helpful.
 Ish.
 Helpfulish.
 The will is there, even if the execution is sometimes flawed.

 13. They don’t apologize for basic needs.
 Got to go to the bathroom?
-Sorry, photographer who only has two hours to nail the perfect family portrait.
+Sorry, photographer that only has two hours to nail the perfect family portrait.
 Tired?
 Don’t even bother trying to engage with him.
 Hungry?
 Unless you’ve got a cereal bar and a pack of gummies, don’t go near her.
 Preschoolers know about priorities.

 14. They notice beauty.
 And they don’t have to be in a museum or in a Tiffany store to do it.
 The sun.
 A differently-sized rock.
 A disco ball dangling from the rear-view mirror in the car next to you at the red light.
 All are sacred.